Vegetarian Society: London Food Reform Society

-The London Food Reform Society (LFRS), founded in 1875 with the help of Martin Nunn, an advocate of cooperation and industrial reform, held free bi-monthly lectures and debates at Franklin Hall, attracting increasing audiences due to support from eager young men and notable food reformers.
+The London Food Reform Society (LFRS) was founded in 1875 with the support of Martin Nunn, an advocate of cooperation and industrial reform.
+It held free bi-monthly lectures and debates at Franklin Hall.
 John E. B. Mayor served as its president and was succeeded by W. J. Monk, when Mayor became president of the Vegetarian Society.

-The LFRS's Food Reform Magazine subtly criticised the Vegetarian Society in Manchester for not being supportive enough.
-While Manchester believed its organisation was sufficient, London vegetarians, often recent converts, disagreed and considered relocating the national offices to London.
+The LFRS's Food Reform Magazine criticised the Vegetarian Society in Manchester for what it saw as insufficient support.
+Manchester members regarded the existing organisation as adequate, while London vegetarians disagreed and considered moving the national offices to London.

-Debates in 1882 and 1883 on expanding to a national scope faced criticism due to potential hostility and funding issues.
-The LFRS briefly renamed itself the National Food Reform Society until October 1885 when the Vegetarian Society paid its debts and made it an auxiliary in London.
-This led to the loss of the LFRS's subscription list interest, office closure, and establishment of an independent auxiliary.
-In 1888 the auxiliary regained its independence as the London Vegetarian Society.
+Debates in 1882 and 1883 about broadening the society's scope met criticism over likely opposition and funding problems.
+The LFRS briefly renamed itself the National Food Reform Society until October 1885, when the Vegetarian Society paid its debts and made it an auxiliary in London.
+This led to the loss of the LFRS's subscription list interest, the closure of its office, and the creation of an independent auxiliary.
+In 1888, the auxiliary regained its independence as the London Vegetarian Society.